 Ask a Librarian....

-...at the reference desk in the Library open Monday and Tuesday 11 am to 7 pm, Wednesday, Thursday, and Friday 11 am
+...at the reference desk in the Library Monday through Thursday 11 am to 7 pm, Friday 11 am to 4 pm, and Sunday

 ...by email firstname.lastname@example.org